 View the BAFE certificate for Savills

-Network Homes are working hard to complete the recommendations made in the FRA.
+We're working hard to complete the recommendations made in the FRA.
 We have over 1,800 FRAs which are reviewed at different intervals over a three-year cycle.

 There are number of reasons why an FRA may be reviewed sooner than initially planned.
 Most commonly, when there is a significant change of use, occupancy or construction queries to the premises.